thurn/violet/spells.md

 # Concepts
 - Steampunk?
 Not-very-historical steampunk?
 WW1-era steampunk?
 Post apocalyptic?
 Fantasy where nobody uses swords?
 - High level structural stuff.
 Per encounter?
 Per day?
 When do you update your deck and equipment?
 When does mana reset?
+  - draw cards when you switch from narrative mode to combat mode
 - Dice rolling: bag random? normally distributed? fair deck shuffling?
 - As much stuff as possible should be on cards instead of in the rules (especially creature cards)
 - Races & Classes?